 An index powers search into all documents within a collection of types.
-They contain inverted indices that let you search across everything within them at once.
+They contain inverted indices that let you search across everything within them at once, and mappings that define schemas for the data within.

 what is an inverted index